JJoriping/KKuTu/README.md

 #### Common
 - You MUST edit the file(`./Server/lib/sub/global.json`) to connect to your PostgreSQL database server.
+- In Linux, server-flush.bat cannot be executed.
+To flush, use **server-flush.sh**.
 - You MUST create two files(`./Server/lib/sub/auth.json`, `./Server/lib/sub/global.json`) to turn on this server.
 - This repository contains some data from [WordNet](https://wordnet.princeton.edu/).
 Please provide users the license of WordNet when you operate this server.
 - The host `127.0.0.2` is reserved for connections between your web server and game server.